copilot-platforms/tasks-app/README.md

 # Task App
-*This project is managed by the Outside Copilot Team.*

 ### Task App is part of the Copilot internal App Store.
 Task App is a comprehensive task management app that allows SB (Service Business) to create and assign tasks to their clients.